enginkeles/enginkeles/README.md

 # Engin Keles

-Cybersecurity-focused Computer Science graduate specialising in practical threat detection, network defence, and security automation.
+Computer Science graduate with hands-on experience in Windows administration, Active Directory, troubleshooting, and user support - backed by a strong foundation in cybersecurity, network defence, and security monitoring.

 ---